Programs in Graduate Study

 Provisional admission may be granted to an applicant who:

-• Has not satisfied the program’s minimum requirements for full admission;
+• Has not satisfied the program’s minimum requirements for full admission; and

 • Lacks certain basic undergraduate courses required in the major field, which must be satisfied before full admission.